nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 >
 > **Note**: The trial period has a timeout of 2 hours.
 >
-> **Note:**  Cache is currently not enabled in i.MX 95.
+> **Note:**  Cache is currently not enabled in i.MX 95 or i.MX8MP.
 Every time this application is executed, the warm up time is required (less than a minute).
 >
 > Run ```./eiq_genai_flow --help``` to see available options.